Lao Papaya Salad | Thum Mak Hoong ຕຳໝາກຫຸ່ງ

 Adjusting Lao Papaya Salad sauce to your taste

 I don’t think there is one amazing recipe for Lao papaya salad because everyone’s taste buds are different.
-When you go to Laos, the cooks that make the salad will ask you if you want it more spicy, sweet, sour, or pungent.
+When you go to Lao, the cooks that make the salad will ask you if you want it more spicy, sweet, sour, or pungent.
 The best Lao papaya salad is up to you.

 Other variations of Lao papaya salad is adding round eggplants, shredded carrots, vermicelli noodles, Lao meatballs, and long beans.
 Vegan and plant-based Lao papaya salad is possible.
 I use a fermented soy that tastes very close to fish sauce.